-If the assessors have found a candidate's PES and PCS to be successful (and therefore the candidate has demonstrated their competence) but one or more elements of the PDP to be unsuccessful then they will be elected as a Legal Associate and required to submit another PDP to the RTPI for further comment.
-These candidates will need submit an updated PDP addressing the feedback from the assessors and will then enter a period of CPD monitoring.
-If the PDP is successful, candidates cannot be referred for PDP advice.
+If assessors have found a candidate's PES and PCS to be successful (and therefore the candidate has demonstrated their competence) but one or more elements of the PDP to be unsuccessful then they will be elected as a Chartered Member, Associate and Legal Associates will be required to enter a PDP Support phase.
+These candidates will need to complete and submit an updated PDP addressing the feedback from the assessors within one month of their election to membership.
+If the PDP is successful, candidates cannot be referred to the PDP Support Phase.